wavesplatform/docs.wavesplatform/docs/en/blockchain/binary-format/transaction-binary-format/readme.md

 ### Protobuf

-Binary format of the latest versions of transactions is defined in [transaction.proto](https://github.com/wavesplatform/protobuf-schemas/blob/master/proto/waves/transaction.proto).
+Binary format of the latest versions of transactions is defined in [transaction.proto](https://github.com/wavesplatform/protobuf-schemas/blob/master/proto/waves/transaction.proto) protobuf scheme.
 Protobuf facilitates the development of client libraries for the Waves blockchain, as it avoids serialization errors and streamlines the creation of a correctly signed transaction.

 How to generate a transacton signature using Protobuf: